Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance of Autoregressive Systems from Noisy Input-Output Data: Problem definition

-\end{lemma} \begin{proof} If we multiply \eqref{eq:2:6} with matrices $B_w$ and $B_w^\top$ from the left and right side, respectively, then we obtain an equivalent matrix inequality since matrix $B_w$ has a full column rank.
-Next, if we substitute $B_wW$ using \eqref{DataModel-1} we obtain \eqref{eq:2:3}. \end{proof} In order to finally satisfy all the assumptions of the matrix S-lemma, we make the following assumption. \begin{assumption} The set $\Sigma$ is a nonempty set and we have that $\text{rank}(\text{col}(X_d,U))=\tilde{n}+m$. ~$ {\Box}$ \end{assumption} Recall that $\text{rank}(X_s)=\tilde{n}$, see \eqref{SVD}.
+In order to finally satisfy all the assumptions of the matrix S-lemma, we make the following assumption. \begin{assumption} The set $\Sigma$ is a nonempty set and we have that $\text{rank}(\text{col}(X_d,U))=\tilde{n}+m$. ~$ {\Box}$ \end{assumption} Recall that $\text{rank}(X_s)=\tilde{n}$, see \eqref{SVD}.
 Thus, the rank condition from Assumption~\ref{Assumption-3} can be achieved/verified in the same manner as done in connection to Assumption~\ref{Assumption-1}, with the difference that we need $n+l+1$ as the order of persistency of excitation instead of $n+l$.
 Note that if Assumption~\ref{Assumption-3} holds, then $H_{22}\prec 0$ in \eqref{eq:2:3}, that is, the set $\Sigma$ is bounded \cite{c21}.